wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 The [Wavefront Horizontal Pod Autoscaler Adapter](https://www.github.com/wavefrontHQ/wavefront-kubernetes-adapter) allows you to scale based on *any* metric that it knows about.

-For example, you could scale based on networking or disk metrics, or any application metrics that are available to Wavefront.
+For example, you could scale based on networking or disk metrics, or any application metrics that are available to Tanzu Observability.
 The Autoscaler Adapter sends the recommendation to the Horizontal Pod Autoscaler, and the Kubernetes environment is kept healthy as a result.

 ![kubernetes scaling diagram](/images/kubernetes_scaling.png)